vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/print-to-pdf/index.md

 ### 4.2.
 Add header and footer

-The command sent to ChromeDriver to print a page is `Page.printToPDF`, read more at [Chrome DevTools Protocol - printToPDF](https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-printToPDF).
+The command sent to ChromeDriver to print a page is `Page.printToPDF`, read more at [Chrome DevTools Protocol — `printToPDF`](https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-printToPDF).

-This command needs some params to control the printing, which include:
+This command needs some parameters to control the printing, which include:

 _landscape_ : boolean
 : Paper orientation.
 Defaults to false.